 On the next step, you choose your keyword ‘themes’.
 Note, this is not the actual keywords but the ‘themes’ to give Google an idea of your industry and your target.

 Once you’ve gone through this process, you’re given a choice of budgets (low, ‘recommended’ and high) although you can set a custom budget if you like.
+You can of course adjust your budget later if you need.

 Or that’s the theory anyway.